An Introduction to (girl-with-the-sad-eyes-but-good-vibes)

 Over the past couple months, the reoccurring topic of healing has surfaced into my life in a way it had never before.
 When we loose someone close to us, our minds, our bodies, and social construct demolishes into a downward spiral of hopelessness.
 My view of the world has changed, the way I communicate has changed, and most importantly I have changed too.
 I have gained insight to the feeling of pain and hatred, as well as the deep feelings tied to it of love and passion.

 Truth is, where there is pain, there is love.
 Where there is hate, there is a deep wounded soul.
 Nothing horrible and senile is brought from evil itself; in fact it’s most often the opposite.
 It is the outcome of a warm, once compassionate heart.
-The healing is the first step to finding yourself, and rebuilding what once was your dignity and empathy.
+The healing from someone who hurt you or hurting, is the first step to finding yourself, and rebuilding what once was your dignity and empathy.
 It is not your fault, most times we do take the faults rather harshly, which in end destroys our small amount of harmony still left within ourselves even more.
 The first step, is healing.
 The second step is reminding yourself that while you may have had your fair share of blame in whatever scenario, the next three words are vital.
 Nobody is perfect.
 You are by no means expected to be a perfect idea of what anyone makes in their mind.
 Therefore, you do not have to justify or explain the way you are feeling to anyone but yourself.
 Don’t expect anyone to understand either, because sometimes things are just too fragile to grasp by other people, the significance isn’t seen by others in the grand scheme of things, and when you think that you are going insane because you can’t let it go, more times than not it is because you might never.
 That is okay.
 Depending on the severity, only your heart can truly tell you how you let things go, if you are ready, when you are ready, and if you are prepared to hurt more than you ever did in the relationship in the first place.

 That is when it is time to move on.